Chairperson: Dr. Cynthia Smith

-Endonuclease-mediated mutations are given the symbol of the mutated gene, with a superscript consisting of three parts: the symbol em to denote an endonuclease-mediated mutation, a serial number from the laboratory of origin and the Laboratory code where the mutation was produced.
+Endonuclease-mediated mutations are given the symbol of the mutated gene, with a superscript consisting of three parts: the symbol "em" to denote an endonuclease-mediated mutation, a serial number from the laboratory of origin and the ILAR registered laboratory code of the laboratory where the mutation was produced.

-Fgf1em1Mcw I the first endonuclease-induced mutation of the fibroblast growth factor 1 (Fgf1) gene produced at the Medical College of Wisconsin.
+Fgf1em1Mcw the first endonuclease-induced mutation of the fibroblast growth factor 1 (Fgf1) gene produced at the Medical College of Wisconsin

 If the trapped gene is novel, it should be given a name and a symbol, which includes the letters Gt for "gene trap," the vector in parentheses, a serial number, and Laboratory code.

 For high throughput systematic gene trap pipelines, the mutant ES cell line's designation can be used in parentheses instead of the vector designation, and the serial number following the parentheses may be omitted.